 Using TimeControl, MS Project and SharePoint to create an EPM Environment

 While TimeControl includes links to Microsoft Project Server, there are still over 20 million people using Microsoft Project Standard and Professional for their project scheduling needs.
 With the incredible rise of SharePoint as a collaboration tool, there are many executives who are looking to use both these tools as cornerstones of an organizational project management system.
 The missing element is time.
 This white paper discusses how to create a project management system for the enterprise using Microsoft Project Standard or Project Professional along with SharePoint and TimeControl.Open Whitepapers

-For users of Oracle Primavera who are using the popular project scheduling tool to manage industrial, EPC, shutdown or heavy construction projects, collecting labor actuals to progress the project can be a significant challenge.
+For users of Oracle Primavera who are using the popular project scheduling tool to manage industrial, EPC, maintenance, shutdown or heavy construction projects, collecting labor actuals to progress the project can be a significant challenge.
 This is exactly what TimeControl Industrial was created for.
 Take a look at this white paper on how to collect labor actuals in these challenging environments with TimeControl Industrial.
 For more information on TimeControl Industrial go to industrial.timecontrol.com.Open Whitepapers

 Creating your Rate structure

 TimeControl's Rate functionality is a remarkably flexible and powerful set of configurable functions that enable one of the most adaptable rate environments in the industry.
 TimeControl and TimeControl Industrial allows unlimited rate codes, multiple rate values per code, rates that are specific to individuals, resources and groups and so much more.
 This tutorial gives new and existing TimeControl administrators a tutorial on how to create a rate environment for their particular business requirements with information on each of the Rate building blocks in the system.Open Whitepapers